heigh-hoooooooo/xmr-stak-cpu/README.md

 From [config.txt](config.txt):

 On Linux you will need to configure large page support `sudo sysctl -w vm.nr_hugepages=128` and increase your ulimit -l.
-To do this you need to add following lines to /etc/security/limits.conf:
+To do do this you need to add following lines to /etc/security/limits.conf:

     * soft memlock 262144
     * hard memlock 262144